chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/automate.md

           start: npm start
 ```

+Couple of things to note here.
+For the test runner, we're using a combination of [concurrently](https://www.npmjs.com/package/concurrently), [http-server](https://www.npmjs.com/package/http-server) and [wait-on](https://www.npmjs.com/package/wait-on) libraries to build and serve the Storybook to run tests against it.

-Note, to run Chromatic, you’ll need the `CHROMATIC_PROJECT_TOKEN`.
+And to run Chromatic, you’ll need the `CHROMATIC_PROJECT_TOKEN`.
 You can grab it from the Chromatic manage page and [add it](https://docs.github.com/en/actions/reference/encrypted-secrets) to your repository secrets.
-While the `GITHUB_TOKEN` is available by default.

 <figure style="display: flex;">
   <img style="flex: 1 1 auto; min-width: 0; margin-right: 0.5em;" src="/ui-testing-handbook/get-token.png" alt="get project token from Chromatic" />